planttheidea/moize/README.md

 #### has(key)

-This will return `true` if a cache entry exists for the `args` passed, else will return `false`. *key* is an `Array` of values, meant to reflect the arguments passed to the method.
+This will return `true` if a cache entry exists for the *key* passed, else will return `false`. *key* is an `Array` of values, meant to reflect the arguments passed to the method.

 ```javascript
 const memoized = moize((first, second) => {